-Bodycam footage of Ben Stokes nightclub arrest released
+England cricketer Ben Stokes stepped in after hearing homophobic abuse, court told

 In the video, an arresting officer is seen saying to Stokes: "There's a guy over there covered in blood and I've been told you punched him."

-The 27-year-old then explains to officers: "Because he abused my two friends for being gay."
+The cricketer then replies to officers that he took action: "Because he abused my two friends for being gay."

-The footage was released after being shown to jurors in Stokes's affray trial at Bristol Crown Court on Wednesday.
+"As soon as I see Mr Ali swing the bottle and physically hit them that's when I took the decision to get involved.

+"I remember taking a swing at Mr Ali.
+I just remember (him) just coming towards me and I remember tussling around with him, I eventually fell to the floor."

-In the video, officers are seen confirming Stokes's personal details as he sits in the back of the police vehicle in the early hours of 25th September last year.
+In the police video released on Thursday, officers are seen confirming Stokes's personal details as he sits in the back of the police vehicle.

-He is also heard asking officers to loosen his handcuffs and queries whether there is CCTV footage in the area.
+He is also heard repeatedly asking officers to loosen his handcuffs and queries whether there is CCTV footage in the area.

 After it is confirmed there is, Stokes is heard to say "sweet".

-Stokes asked Pc Alway: "Is there going to be any sort of cameras around here?
+Stokes asked PC Alway: "Is there going to be any sort of cameras around here?
 Have those two other guys gone?
 What about two other lads - gay guys?"

-Alex Hales, Stokes's fellow cricketer, told Pc Alway he did not witness the alleged fight.
+Alex Hales, Stokes's fellow cricketer, is seen telling PC Alway he did not witness the alleged fight.

 "I came after you guys turned up," he says in the video.